alessandrocandolini/sainsbury_test/README.md

 Scraping is handled by the two classes PLPScraper and PDPScraper, which scrape the html body of a PLP or PDP respectively, and return the corresponding information.
 The scrapers accept as input a Webpage object.
 In our application, the Webpage object is obtained via network request, but in principle we can also use a local HTML file (and actually we use this possibility for JUnit test: there are fake pages stored in the resources path), etc. For parsing, we rely on Jsoup library.

 Finally, the classes inside operation package take care of gluing all this stuff together to product the result.
 A preliminary list of items is first created by retrieving and scraping the PLP; this list has all the items, but not all the details of the items are filled (because some information is missing on PLPs).
-So, for each item the corresponding PDP is retrieved and parsed and the missing item details are filled.
+So, a loop is done over all items and for every item in the list its corresponding PDP is retrieved and parsed and the missing item details are filled.

+We offer two different implementations of the loop over PDP [see corresponding methods inside ScrapingOperations]

+* single-thread: the PDPs are retrieved and parsed sequentially
+* multi-thread: the PDPs are retrieved and parsed sequentially using Future and ThreadPoolExecutor.

+The multi-thread implementation is basic, but it can provide a flavor of how the approach can be made more scalable.

 Finally, the total cost of the items is computed, all the information are stored in an instance of the ApplicationOutputDataPojo which is serialized and printed on the standard output.